-At present, reliable data on trends in population abundance for the Alaska stock of ribbon seals are unavailable, though there is no evidence population levels are declining.
+At present, reliable data on trends in population abundance for the Alaska stock of ribbon seals are unavailable.
 An element of concern is the potential for Arctic climate change, which will probably affect high northern latitudes more than elsewhere.
 There is evidence that over the last 10-15 years, there has been a shift in regional weather patterns in the Arctic region (Tynan and DeMaster 1996).
 Ice-associated seals, such as the ribbon seal, are particularly sensitive to changes in weather and sea-surface temperatures in that these strongly affect their ice habitats.
 There are insufficient data to make reliable predictions of the effects of Arctic climate change on the Alaska ribbon seal stock.